ionic-team/ionic-site/docs/guide/installation.md

     $ ionic start todo blank

 That will create a folder called `todo` in the directory the command was run.
-Next, we will go into that directory:
+Next, we will go into that directory and list the contents.
+Here is what the outer structure of your Ionic project will look like:

-    $ cd todo
+    $ cd todo && ls

+    ├── bower.json     // bower dependencies
+    ├── config.xml     // cordova configuration
+    ├── gulpfile.js    // gulp tasks
+    ├── hooks          // custom cordova hooks to execute on specific commands ├── ionic.project  // ionic configuration
+    ├── package.json   // node dependencies
+    ├── platforms      // iOS/Android specific builds will reside here
+    ├── plugins        // where your cordova/ionic plugins will be installed ├── scss           // scss code, which will output to www/css/ └── www            // application - JS code and libs, CSS, images, etc.

-If you are planning on using any version control system, you can go ahead and set it up using this new folder.
-For new apps, follow this folder structure to get up and running quickly:
+If you are planning on using any version control system, you can go ahead and set it up in this new folder.

 ## Configure Platforms